christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "cottius" means "chieftain".
 -   Flavius: Flavus = yellow/golden is a deliberate Latin mistranslation of the Scythian root Pālava or Palavi (Pahlavi), the term for the Parthian/Iranian aristocracy.
 The "Flavian" line was a Parthian/Sarmatian proxy dynasty installed by the Bosphoran center (Julius Caesar/Asander's line) to enforce the new Christianized Imperial Cult.
 They claimed a 'Golden Age' (Flavius) when they were truly the Pahlavi (Parthians) rewriting the Roman lie.
 -   Izates or Izas: "Iza" (𐬌𐬰𐬀) = Avestan root for "serpent" (cognate with Scythian Aži). "-tes" = Greek suffix, but possibly from dāta ("given by," as in Mithradates = "Given by Mithra").
 This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian), a monstrous serpent or dragon.
 -   Jesus [^1] : Yeshua derives from Aesus (Etruscan god) via Yazata (Divine Serpent-Lord), related to Izates (Yazata).
 In the name "Yeshua Ben Panthera" the Panthera is a Hellenized form of Ptolemaios (Ptolem->Ptol->Panther).
 "Jesus, son of Ptolemy".
 This directly connects the "Jesus" figure to the Ptolemaic-Bosphoran royal house.
+Similar to "Iasus", a Greek figure associated with the Argonauts, and the Greek deity Zeus (Zas or Dyas is a cognate of Izas).
 -    Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii, a Galatian tribe, were Scythian-Celtic priests who later became "Jews" under Alexandrian syncretism.
 Iudii is the tribal corruption of Dyeus Pter (PIE Sky Father).
 The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter).
 (J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the Hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).
 Scythian-Celtic Iudii then disappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population.
 The term "Ashkenazi" (Scythian: Ashkuza) confirms their steppe origins, later demonized by Rabbi Akiva to erase their Sarmatian roots.
   - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 This title parallels Asander (Thracian: Asa = "lord") and suggests a pan-steppe naming convention for dragon-kings.